Beneficial Finance PPI Claim

 * PPI refunds obtained through our claims service, amount is prior to our fees plus VAT and any income tax.

-Many customers were mis-sold PPI (Payment Protection Insurance) by Beneficial Finance, PPI was usually attached to a customer's policy by Beneficial Finance, in some cases without their knowledge.
-Beneficial Finance were known to decline a credit application if PPI was refused by the customer.
+Many consumers may have been mis-sold PPI (Payment Protection Insurance) by Beneficial Finance, PPI may have been attached to a customer's policy by Beneficial Finance, in some cases without their knowledge.
+Beneficial Finance may have rejected a credit application if PPI was refused by the customer.

 Beneficial Finance PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Beneficial Finance.

-There are many examples of Beneficial Finance mis-selling PPI, some customers were not even made aware by Beneficial Finance that PPI was attached to their policy, and if the customer was made aware that PPI had been attached, they were not told by Beneficial Finance that it was optional.
+There are many examples of Beneficial Finance mis-selling PPI, some customers were not even made aware by Beneficial Finance that PPI was attached to their policy, and if the customer was made aware that PPI had been added, they were not informed by Beneficial Finance that it was optional.

-A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Beneficial Finance, and this was not clarified to you at the point of sale, then you would be due PPI compensation from Beneficial Finance.
+A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Beneficial Finance, and this was not disclosed to you at the point of sale, then you would be due compensation from Beneficial Finance.